-Pattern markers are generated automatically by the UNEEG EpiSight analysis.
-They can be reviewed and their status can be changed as described in section Marker status.
+Pattern markers are generated automatically.
+They can be reviewed, and their status can be changed as described in section Marker status.
 They cannot be deleted.
 Their color can be changed in the settings.
 For more details go to section Marker types.